 - undertaking research and generating evidence to produce key interventions in reproductive, maternal, newborn, child and adolescent health and other issues linked to it.

-WHO/Europe will continue to support and facilitate policy dialogue both through existing platforms including the MCH Advisory Council under the leadership of the Ministry of Health, and intersectoral cooperation developed during the biennium period.
+- WHO/Europe will continue to support and facilitate policy dialogue both through existing platforms including the MCH Advisory Council under the leadership of the Ministry of Health, and intersectoral cooperation.